webqit/webflo/README.md

   </html>
   ```

   But you could have that as an external resource - as in below.
 (But notice the `ssr` attribute on the `<script>` element.
-It tells Webflo to allow the script to be fetched and executed in a server-side context.)
+It allows the rendering engine to fetch and execute the script in this server-side context.)

   ```html
   <!--